+An introvert in love will leave their comfort zone but will also demand respect for their own quiet time.
 Introverts, stuck in a world that largely caters to extroverted people, are an oft-misunderstood group.
-The ways of expression have developed in such a way that many times the silence or non-talkativeness of introverts is misinterpreted.
-Do these things affect the way they fall in love?
+The ideas around the expression of love have developed in such a way that the silence or non-talkativeness of introverts is often misinterpreted.

-1. Leave the comfort zone
+1. They leave their comfort zone

-Introverts tend to like their space, they are comfortable in silence and don’t need noise of any sort, be that talking, music, or the sound of the television running in the background to fill up space.
+Introverts tend to like their space.
+They are comfortable in silence and don’t need noise of any sort, be it talking, music, or the sound of the television running in the background to fill up space.
 They don’t feel that space is empty without chatter, to begin with.
-Taking this into account, if an introvert falls in love with an ambivert or an extrovert, it reflects in them being willing to leave their comfort zone.
+Taking this into account, if an introvert falls in love with an ambivert or an extrovert, it reflects their willingness to leave their comfort zone.

 2. No small talk